matt961/javaships-online/README.md

 # javaships-online
-<h3><center>A dinky little game that likely won't get finished on time!
+<h3><center>A dinky little game that actually got finished on time!